What is Managed Retreat?

 - replacement of built environment with green space.

 For managed retreat or managed realignment to be successful, a number of criteria or conditions must be met, according to authors Gardiner et al, and Rupp and Nicholls.
 These are listed below.
-Think about some of the case studies we examined in Module 6.
-How many of these places met all of these conditions?
 Perhaps points 4-6 are the criteria that are lacking most often.
 As we will read in the following case studies, few managed retreat projects are accomplished without controversy and lengthy debate.
 In places where the level of development on the shoreline is high, managed realignment may not be an option at all, at least in the present conditions.

 "Six of the most important conditions are given below (Gardiner et al., 2007; Rupp-Armstrong and Nicholls, forthcoming):